elytre/elytre/README.md

 .ProductList .Product {
   /* Here you can control how a product is displayed when in a list of products */ }

+.WaldenSite-powered-by {
+  /* The "Powered by Walden" text in the footer can be hidden (please don't!) or made more discreet here */
+}
 ```